flutter/website/src/platform-integration/platform-channels.md

-With [Pigeon][pigeon], the messaging protocol is defined in a subset of Dart that then generates messaging code for Android, iOS, macOS or Windows.
+With [Pigeon][pigeon], the messaging protocol is defined in a subset of Dart that then generates messaging code for Android, iOS, macOS, or Windows.
 You can find a more complete example and more information on the [`pigeon`][pigeon] page on pub.dev.